Buglawton Hall: School

 In 1947 there was discussion about the local authority buying the building for use as a grammar school.
 In 1950 it was purchased by Manchester City Council.
 The school was opened in 1954 as a school for maladjusted children.
 The school was residential and had the capacity to take 41 children.

 In 2000 Ofsted found the school, which was by then termed a Special school for children with Emotional and behaviour disorder, to be Effective.

 In 2006 Ofsted found the school to be Good, though noted that the boarding accommodation was in a poor condition.

 In 2008 Ofsted judged the school to be Inadequate and requiring Special Measures.
 They listed, amongst other issues, that there was no headteacher in post and therefore management and oversight were poor; behaviour management was inconsistent; children did not make enough progress to make up for previous poor attainment; there were safety issues; and there was no recording of disciplinary sanctions taken against children or of occasions when children were restrained.
 As a result of this, in 2009 the executive principal was sacked.

 In 2011 Ofsted judged the school to be Satisfactory and it came out of Special Measures.

 In 2013 Ofsted again judged the school as Inadequate and requiring Special Measures.
 There were serious concerns about leadership, governance, behaviour management and children's safety, and teaching required improvement.
 In addition, "serious allegations of a child protection nature were being investigated by the appropriate authorities".

 In 2014 Ofsted judged the school as Good and no longer requiring Special Measures.

 In 2017 the local authority decided to close the school; it had 14 pupils at this point and some of the buildings were disused or not fit for purpose.
 In 2018 the school was closed.

+Current use

+In September 2023 it was reported that the residential block of Buglawton Hall School has been leased to Nestlings Care.